breachofmind/grenade/readme.md

 # Grenade
-A template library for Node and Express, influenced by Taylor Otwell's "Blade" template engine for Laravel.
+A template engine for Node and Express, influenced by Taylor Otwell's "Blade" template engine for Laravel.

-## Why do we need another templater?
+## Why do we need another template engine?

 We don't.
-I just happen to have a lot of requirements for my template libraries and I've always liked the way Blade feels.
+I just wanted more flexibility with my template engine.

 This was designed to work with the server and supports a number of features:

-- Natively supports Layouts..
+- Natively supports Layouts.
-- Escaped, unescaped, and comment variables.
+- Custom delimiters for variables, if you really want the handlebars delimiters.
+- Escaped variables, raw variables, or custom variable output.
-- Make Function calls like you can with EJS.
+- Ability to call javascript functions and helpers, like EJS.
 - Ability to extend with custom tags.
+- Ability to write custom filter functions.
 - Plugs into Express easily.
-- Easy to write and read, unobtrusive syntax.
+- Easy to write and read.
-- Scoping of data structures, like Angular. (ie. `@foreach((i,item) in items)`)
-- Ability to precompile templates, like handlebars or EJS.
+- Ability to precompile templates (coming soon).
-- Can work with Angular or other handlebars templaters on the client, since this library doesn't use handlebars delimiters.
+- Can work with Angular or other handlebars engines on the frontend, since delimiters can be changed.

 ## Performance

-Still tweaking performance.
-Not quite ready for production yet.
-However, I have been testing it with Marko's template performance tester.
-Let's just say it's faster than swig and nunjucks but slower than handlebars.
+Performance is definitely a concern, so templates are compiled to plain javascript and the compiled templates are cached by filename.

+Benchmark testing has been done with Marko's handsome [Templating benchmark suite](https://github.com/marko-js/templating-benchmarks).

+## I hate having to write "data.variable" in my templates

+I do too, but you wouldn't believe the performance increase when the `with(data) {...}` is removed from the compiled javascript.
+Most of the heavy hitters avoid using `with` for performance reasons.

+If you don't care, feel free to fork and add the `with` yourself in `src/template.js`!

 ## What's with the name?